desihub/imaginglss/docs/install.rst

  - mpi4py, for the parallel infrastructure.

+ - h5py for accessing HDF5 files.
+HDF5 is the internal data storage format of the data pipeline.
+The final data product is plain text.

  - fitsio 0.9.8 + for accessing FITS files.
    Do not use 0.9.7 due this bug: https://github.com/esheldon/fitsio/issues/39 which affects building catalogue cache.